How many solar panels do I need for my house?

 So how do you gauge your average energy consumption?

-When you ask a solar panel installer for an estimate, they may for your utility bills so they can see how much energy your home uses each month and the total for a year.
+When you ask a solar panel installer for an estimate, they may ask for your utility bills so they can see how much energy your home uses each month and the total for a year.
 Looking back on at least one year of energy consumption is an excellent way to determine your long-term needs; energy consumption varies from one month to the next and from season to season.
 If you've lived in your home for less than a year, you might need to wait a few months to accumulate enough data.

 Your solar panel installer may also take satellite images of your house to see your roof at different times.
 This is a good way to tell which parts of your roof are most exposed to the sun throughout the day.
 This information will help your installer create a proposal for the appropriate number of solar panels.